 - Enter a name in the Integration name field, and then click Save and continue.

-Note: You should name your integration with a unique identifier based on the configuration settings you make — especially if you plan to have multiple Jira integrations for a single Aha! product.
+Note: You should name your integration with a unique identifier based on the configuration settings you make — especially if you plan to have multiple Jira integrations for a single Aha! workspace.

 - On the Configure Account tab, enter the following information, and then click Save and continue.